fermyon/developer/content/spin/contributing-docs.md

 ### 6.7 Checking Your Content - Preview a Documentation Page on Localhost

-You can host the technical documentation on the localhost to view changes by using the following command:
+You can host your changes to the developer documentation on your own machine (localhost) by using the following `spin` command:

 <!-- @selectiveCpy -->